 All full-time, unmarried students under the age of 21 are required to live in the residence halls and participate in a residential dining plan.
 Exceptions to this policy may be granted under the following conditions by the Director of Residence Life or the Dean of Students:

-- Students who have achieved a cumulative grade point average of 2.5 after completing 6 full-time (at least 12 hours) college semesters; OR
+- Students who have achieved a cumulative grade point average of 2.5 after completing 6 full-time college semesters (at least 90 credit hours); OR

 - Students who will reach the age of 21 prior to September 1 of the academic year with a cumulative grade point average of 2.5; OR

-- Students who are classified as independent (as defined by the most recently filed tax return), married, or support a dependent over 50% as determined by the FAFSA; OR
+- Students who are classified as independent (as defined by the most recently filed tax return), married, or support a dependent over 50%; OR

-restricted, and endowed scholarships for academic, athletic, talent, and need base ($17,513 in 2016-17) are required to live on-campus unless they qualify as commuters (defined above).
-It is understood that the housing contract includes both the fall and spring semesters, except for students who graduate in December.
+It is understood that the housing contract includes both the fall and spring semesters, except for students who graduate in December or no longer attend Kentucky Wesleyan College.
 Students entering during the spring semester will only be under contract for that semester.